jsalamander/BZCookieBakery/README.md

 ![GitHub](https://img.shields.io/github/license/jsalamander/BZCookieBakery)

 # BZCookieBakery
-Bake www.bernerzeitung.ch cookies which can be used to get around the paywall.
+Bake www.bernerzeitung.ch cookies which can be used to get bypass the paywall with the accompanying browser extensions.

 This is the api for https://github.com/jsalamander/BZCookieBear